 Confused by all these numbers?
 Use this cool tool, a virtual dog chocolate toxicity calculator crafted by veterinarian Dr. Marie by visiting this link: Dog Chocolate Calculator.
 No guarantees of accuracy can be made.

 What to Do If Your Dog Eats Chocolate

 Once you realize your dog has ingested a toxic dose, the best thing to do is to contact your veterinarian and follow their instructions.
 They will need to know:

-- the amount of chocolate ingested
+- The amount of chocolate ingested

-- how long ago it was ingested
+- How long ago it was ingested

-- and the weight of your dog.
+- The weight of your dog

-He/she may also ask you to induce vomiting if your dog ingested less than two hours ago.
+He/she may also ask you to induce vomiting if your dog ingested it less than two hours ago.
 This is the time when it is still in the stomach.

 Always keep on hand 3% hydrogen peroxide which will help the dog induce vomiting.
 Your vet will instruct you on how much to give.
-Unfortunately vomiting alone may not be sufficient, since some of the theobromine may still be absorbed.
+Unfortunately, vomiting alone may not be sufficient, since some of the theobromine may still be absorbed.
 Your dog may require further treatment at the vet's hospital.
 Keep in mind that there is no antidote for chocolate poisoning, therefore, treatment is mostly supportive!

 Symptoms suggesting chocolate toxicity include the following: Vomiting

-- increased urination
+- Increased urination

-- high blood pressure
+- High blood pressure

-- high heart rate
+- High heart rate

-These symptoms may only develop after 12 hours post ingestion.
+These symptoms may only develop after 12 hours post-ingestion.
 Therefore, don't assume that just because your dog is doing fine that he will not get sick.
 See your vet immediately instead!

 - Always keep chocolate and candy bars away from your furry friend.